philipwalton/blog/_posts/2012-12-22-demystifying-z-index.markdown

 - CSS
 ---

 The problem with z-index is that almost nobody understand how it really works.
-It's not complicated (quite the opposite), but it if you've never taken the time to read its specification, there are almost certainly crucial aspects about z-index that you're completely unware of.
+It's not complicated (quite the opposite), but it if you've never taken the time to read its specification, there are almost certainly crucial aspects about z-index that you're completely unaware of.

 Don't believe me?
 Well, see if you can solve this problem: